DevTeam/Pure.DI/README.md

 </details>

-### Log files
+<details>
+<summary>Create log files</summary>

 To save the log file, you need to add additional project properties.
 In the project file, add the `<PureDILogFile>` item to `<PropertyGroup>` and specify the path to the log directory, and add the associated `<CompilerVisibleProperty Include="PureDILogFile" />` item to `<ItemGroup>` to make this property visible in the source code generator.
 To change the log level, specify it using the _PureDISeverity_ property.

-<details>
-<summary>For example</summary>
+For example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">